Linguistic competence: Multilingualism

-Understanding humour
+Understanding humor

 Language is often implicated in humor.
 For example, the structural ambiguity of sentences is a key source for jokes.
 Take Groucho Marx's line from Animal Crackers: "One morning I shot an elephant in my pajamas; how he got into my pajamas I'll never know."
-The joke is funny because the main sentence could theoretically mean either that (1) the speaker, while wearing pajamas, shot an elephant or (2) the speaker shot an elephant that was inside his pajamas.
+The joke is funny because the main sentence could theoretically mean either that the speaker, while wearing pajamas, shot an elephant or the speaker shot an elephant that was inside his pajamas.

 Propositions by linguists such as Victor Raskin and Salvatore Attardo have been made stating that there are certain linguistic mechanisms (part of our linguistic competence) underlying our ability to understand humor and determine if something was meant to be a joke.
 Raskin puts forth a formal semantic theory of humor, which is now widely known as the semantic script theory of humor (SSTH).
-The semantic theory of humour is designed to model the native speaker's intuition with regard to humor or, in other words, his humor competence.
+The semantic theory of humour is designed to model the native speaker's intuition with regard to humor or, in other words, their humor competence.
 The theory models and thus defines the concept of funniness and is formulated for an ideal speaker-hearer community i.e. for people whose senses of humor are exactly identical.
 Raskin's semantic theory of humor consists of two components – the set of all scripts available to speakers and a set of combinatorial rules.
-The term "script" used by Raskin in his semantic theory is used to refer to the lexical meaning of a word.
+The term script used by Raskin in his semantic theory is used to refer to the lexical meaning of a word.
 The function of the combinatorial rules is then to combine all possible meaning of the scripts.
 Hence, Raskin posits that these are the two components which allows us to interpret humor.